Computing quadratic function fields with high 3-rank via cubic field tabulation: Introduction

 The function field analogue of the Cohen-Lenstra heuristics, the Friedman-Washington heuristics \cite{FriedWash}, attempt to explain statistical observations about divisor class groups of quadratic function fields.
-Other previous results attempting to numerically verify the Friedman-Washington heuristics include computations of class groups for small genus over small base fields by Feng and Sun \cite{FengSun1} and computations of class groups of real quadratic function fields of genus $1$ over large base fields by Friesen \cite{Fries1}.
+Some progress has been made in trying to prove these heuristics, most notably by Achter \cite{Achter1,Achter2}, Ellenberg, Venkatesh and Westerland \cite{EllenVenkWest,EllenVenk3} and Garton \cite{Garton}.
+These results are somewhat weaker than the original heuristics, as they rely on the size $q$ of the underlying finite field tending to infinity in addition to the genus of the function field.
+Previous results attempting to numerically verify the Friedman-Washington heuristics include computations of class groups for small genus over small base fields by Feng and Sun \cite{FengSun1} and computations of class groups of real quadratic function fields of genus $1$ over large base fields by Friesen \cite{Fries1}.
 To the knowledge of the authors, the computational data contained herein is the most extensive since the work of Feng and Sun \cite{FengSun1} and Friesen \cite{Fries1}.

-We were able to generate examples of minimal genus and 3-rank as large as four for quadratic function fields over $\finfldq{q}$ for $q=5,7,11,13$.
+We were able to generate examples of minimal genus and 3-rank values as large as four for quadratic function fields over $\finfldq{q}$ for $q=5,7,11,13$.
 As expected, we did not find fields with higher 3-rank than any known examples, but we did find numerous examples of fields with 3-rank as high as four and smaller genus than any others known.
 In addition, the data we generated yields evidence for the validity of the Friedman-Washington heuristic for $q=5,11$.
-The data for $q=7,13$ does not agree closely with Friedman-Washington, but instead with some recent conjectures of Malle \cite{Malle,Malle2}.
-This discrepancy is due to the presence of cube roots of unity in the base field.
+Due to the presence of cube roots of unity, the data for $q=7,13$ does not agree closely with Friedman-Washington/Ellenberg et al., but instead with some recent conjectures of Malle \cite{Malle,Malle2} for number fields, and a new distribution result for function fields of Garton \cite{Garton,Garton2}.
+Our data suggests that all the doubly-asymptotic results of Ellenberg et al.\ and Garton, where $q \rightarrow \infty$ as well as $g \rightarrow \infty$, may also hold for fixed $q$.